Doctoral Comprehensive Examination

 The student must be enrolled to take this examination.
 It is to be administered only when MU is officially in session.
 Both the written and oral sections of the exam can only be administered during a regular semester session (including exam week) of Fall, Spring, and Summer sessions, excluding holidays and weekends.

 The written section of the examination is arranged and supervised by the major advisor.
 It takes the following form.
-The math members of the Doctoral Program Committee (separately) arrange with the student to study a specific topic (e.g., an important paper in the area of research or theorems in a book at the level of an Advanced Graduate class) for a few months.
+Three math department members of the Doctoral Program Committee (separately) arrange with the student to study a specific topic (e.g., an important paper in the area of research or theorems in a book at the level of an Advanced Graduate class) for a few months.
 Based on these topics, members of the committee prepare a set of 9 written questions.
 The student has two weeks to answer these questions in writing and submit the written exam to the committee for evaluation.
 To proceed to the oral exam, students must receive no more than one vote of “fail” or “abstain.”

 After the successful completion of the written exam, the oral exam should take place no more than one month after the written exam has been submitted.